moforemmanuel/kanyelings_systems_programming/basic_task_1/README.md

 if the file exists but is not a c file:
 ```
-file.ext exists.
+file_name.ext exists.
-ext.ext is not a c file
+file_name.ext is not a c file
 ```

 >To run the executable file generated, run `./c_file_name`

->Use `sudo chmod u+x file_name` to make generated file executable if you encounter a permission error
+>Use `sudo chmod u+x c_file_name` to make generated file executable if you encounter a permission error